adarshUC/Fun/README.md

   <b>
          DISCLAIMER!
 READ THE FOLLOWING BEFORE DOWNLOADING</b>

-    First of all this program is just made for FUN purpose only!!
+    First of all this program is just made for FUN purposes only!!

-    It can help you to take a OP revenge or to flirt a girl so Do it on your own RISK! xD It uses pyautogui so your cursor should be ready after runing it.
+    It uses pyautogui so your cursor should be ready after running it.
-    Meanwhile your cursor should be in text field where the program will start sending messages.
+    Meanwhile, your cursor should be in the text field where the program will start sending messages.
 </h1>

 ## • STEPS TO RUN THE PROGRAM